ubeydeozdmr/turkiye-api/README.md

 - `name` (string): It shows all the provinces containing or matching your search query.
 - `minPopulation` (number): It shows all the provinces with a population greater than or equal to the value you entered.
 - `maxPopulation` (number): It shows all the provinces with a population less than or equal to the value you entered.
+- `minArea` (number): It shows all the provinces with an area greater than or equal to the value you entered.
+- `maxArea` (number): It shows all the provinces with an area less than or equal to the value you entered.
+- `minAltitude` (number): It shows all the provinces with an altitude greater than or equal to the value you entered.
+- `maxAltitude` (number): It shows all the provinces with an altitude less than or equal to the value you entered.
 - `isMetropolitan` (boolean): It shows all the provinces that are metropolitan or not.
 - `offset` (number): Used for pagination.
 Use this to set a starting point in search results.
 - `limit` (number): Used for pagination.
 Use this to set the maximum number of results to show you.